 applications, giving the public unprecedented access to the

-to those watching trackside will be busy tweeting their perspective on the Games.
+Olympics.
 If all that tech isn’t enough for you, don't forget all the bookies' computer systems processing bets; all the medical equipment on standby for every eventuality; TfL and the on-going challenge of making sure everyone, spectators, athletes and the working public alike can get to where they need to be; all the cutting edge technology that has gone into the design and manufacture of all the kit – javelins, discus, tennis rackets, cycle helmets….. even the track itself.

 Next time you watch Team GB win a medal remember the technology behind the scenes that is making this all possible!